Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Methodology

-To ensure completeness in our toolset, we conducted another snowballing search for tools linked with scholarly papers.
-This search was carried out on Semantic Scholar\footnote{Semantic Scholar - \url{https://www.semanticscholar.org/}}, selected for its extensive coverage in \textit{Computer Science}, particularly for snowballing searches~\cite{hannousse2021searching}.
-For this, we developed a custom script to interface with the Semantic Scholar API, allowing for the efficient retrieval of references from initial (seed) papers and the papers citing them.
-This process led to the identification of 584 references from the seed papers and their 8,009 references.
-Upon further examination of these papers, we found no additional relevant papers.
-The lack of new papers identified through the snowballing process suggests that our collection of tools is both exhaustive and comprehensive.
+\changed{ After deduplicating the results from the SLR toolbox and previous surveys, we identified 17 tools linked to research papers and 8 tools without associated papers.
+To validate and expand our findings, we conducted a snowballing search using the 17 papers linked to the tools as the initial seeds.
+Our aim was to identify additional papers associated with a relevant tool.} \changed{This search was conducted on Semantic Scholar\footnote{Semantic Scholar - \url{https://www.semanticscholar.org/}}, chosen for its extensive coverage in Computer Science, especially for snowballing searches~\cite{hannousse2021searching}.
+To facilitate this, we developed a custom script to interface with the Semantic Scholar API, enabling the efficient retrieval of references from seed papers and the papers citing them\footnote{Code used for the Snowballing search - \url{https://zenodo.org/records/11154875}}.} This process led to the identification of 584 references and 8,009 papers citing the seeds for a total of 8,593 papers.
+After removing duplicates, 7,304 papers remained.
+The authors analysed these papers using the same two-stage selection process that was employed for survey papers.
+This analysis yielded 15 of the papers included in the initial seeds as well as the 8 previously identified surveys, but it did not reveal any new tools or papers.
+The lack of new findings, despite the comprehensive snowballing process, suggests that the tool section identified earlier is exhaustive.

-In conclusion, this process led to a collection of 17 tools with associated papers and 8 without (Covidence, DistillerSR, Nested Knowledge, pitts.ai, Iris.ai, LaserAI, DRAGON/litstream, Giotto Compliance).
+In conclusion, the process led to a collection of 17 tools with associated papers and 8 without (Covidence, DistillerSR, Nested Knowledge, Pitts.ai, Iris.ai, LaserAI, DRAGON/litstream, Giotto Compliance).
 We then excluded Giotto Compliance, DRAGON/litstream, and LaserAI from our study due to the lack of available information\footnote{Specifically, there were no associated research papers or comprehensive documentation for these tools, and attempts to contact the developers for further details were unsuccessful.}.
 We also consolidated RobotReviewer and RobotSearch into a single entry, recognising their shared algorithmic basis.
-Consequently, the final set of tools considered in our study comprised 21 distinct tools.
+Consequently, the final set of tools considered in our study included 21 distinct tools.